-List the OLIS priority or priorities addressed (see Priorities (a) though (h) on page 2).
-Provide a brief synopsis of the project.
+- a.
+Select the OLIS priority addressed (see Priorities (a) though (g) on page 2).
+If more than one priority is addressed, please select the one that best represents your project. - b.
+Provide a brief, high level synopsis of the project.
 (Maximum length: 100 words)